-Driving without an Iggred LICEL AEL but having a valid Driving without an Issued USFJ 4EJ but having a valid Host Nation License or International Driver's Permit 0 Up to 2 Month Suspension Driving without any Issued License (USFJ Form 4EJ, AF Form 2293, or Host Nation License) For Drivers under the age of 16, the suspension or revocation will begin on the first day they would normally become eligible for a license.
+Direction of the second l T Driving without an Issued USFJ 4EJ but having a valid Host Nation License or International Driver's Permit 0 Up to 2 Month Suspension Driving without any Issued License (USFJ Form 4EJ, AF Form 2293, or Host Nation License) For Drivers under the age of 16, the suspension or revocation will begin on the first day they would normally become eligible for a license.
 0 Up to 12 Month Revocation Driving without Possession of a License (USFJ Form 4EJ, AF Form 2293, or Host Nation License) Points assessed even if license is later produced.
 1 N/A Allowing Road Tax to Expire (USFJ Form 15A/15B, Installation Decal) Owner/Sponsor will be assessed: (See Note 5 ) 4 N/A Not in possession of Base Registration, JCI or Liability Insurance paperwork while operating a motor vehicle.
-3 N/A Failure to / Improperly displayed decals 2 N/A Driving Without/Allowing to Expire JCI in excess of 45 days Owner/Sponsor will be assessed: (See Notes 3, 5 and 7 ) 6 6 Month Suspension Driving Without/Allowing to Expire Liability Insurance in excess of 45 days Owner/Sponsor will be assessed: (See Notes 3, 5 and 7) 6 6 Month Suspension Driving Without/Allowing to Expire JCI for at least (5) five days but less than 45 days Owner/Sponsor will be assessed: (See Notes 3, 5 and 7) 4 1 Month Suspension Driving Without/Allowing to Expire Liability Insurance for at least (5) five days but less than 45 days Owner/Sponsor will be assessed: (See Notes 3, 5 and 7) 4 1 Month Suspension Driving Without/Allowing to Expire JCI less than (5) five days Owner/Sponsor be assessed: (See Notes 3, 5 and 7) 3 N/A Driving Without/Allowing to Expire Liability Insurance less than (5) five days Owner/Sponsor be assessed: (See Notes 3, 5 and 7) 3 N/A On Base/Off Base DUI - Driving Under the Influence = 0.03% up to 0.149%: 6 1 Year Revocation DUI - Driving Under the Influence = 0.150% or greater: (See Note 4) 6 2 Year Revocation DWI - Driving While Intoxicated : Presence of Drugs (Illegal or legal) 6 1 Year Revocation DUI/DWI - Second offense 6 2 Year Revocation Exhibition of Speed (Breaking Traction, Drifting) (Suspension imposed for drifting incidents only) 3 Up to 1 month suspension
+1 N/A Failure to / Improperly displayed decals 2 N/A Driving Without/Allowing to Expire JCI in excess of 45 days Owner/Sponsor will be assessed: (See Notes 3, 5 and 7 ) 6 6 Month Suspension Driving Without/Allowing to Expire Liability Insurance in excess of 45 days Owner/Sponsor will be assessed: (See Notes 3, 5 and 7) 0 6 Month Suspension Driving Without/Allowing to Expire JCI for at least (5) five days but less than 45 days Owner/Sponsor will be assessed: (See Notes 3, 5 and 7) 0 1 Month Suspension Driving Without/Allowing to Expire Liability Insurance for at least (5) five days but less than 45 days Owner/Sponsor will be assessed: (See Notes 3, 5 and 7) 4 1 Month Suspension Driving Without/Allowing to Expire JCI less than (5) five days Owner/Sponsor be assessed: (See Notes 3, 5 and 7) 3 N/A Driving Without/Allowing to Expire Liability Insurance less than (5) five days Owner/Sponsor be assessed: (See Notes 3, 5 and 7) 3 N/A On Base/Off Base DUI - Driving Under the Influence = $0.03\%$ up to $0.079\%$ .
+1 Year Revocation DWI - Driving While Intoxicated = 0.08% or greater.
+6 2 Year Revocation (See Note 4) DWI - Driving While Intoxicated : Presence of Drugs (Illegal or legal) 6 1 Year Revocation DUI/DWI - Second offense 6 2 Year Revocation Exhibition of Speed (Breaking Traction, Drifting) (Suspension imposed for drifting incidents only) 3 Up to 1 month suspension